 Audio guides at Chartwell

-Due to current coronavirus restrictions, our audio guides are currently not available.
-We hope to bring them back soon.
+Discover the stories of Chartwell at your own pace with our audio guides.
 These garden audio guides explore past and present stories about life and nature in the outdoors.

 Featuring excerpts from Nicholas Soames, grandson to Churchill, and Heather White-Smith, secretary to Winston Churchill from 1953 to 1956, these garden audio guides are a new way to explore the grounds in your own time and at your own pace.